DFreds/dfreds-module-docs/docs/free-modules/effects-panel/index.md

 - [DFreds Convenient Effects](https://foundryvtt.com/packages/dfreds-convenient-effects) by DFreds (hey that's me) - Includes a ton of pre-configured effects for the DnD 5e system.
 It also adds a description box to the active effect config sheet which will be displayed on the effects panel.
 - [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) by vigorator - Handles all your game time management needs
 - [Times Up](https://foundryvtt.com/packages/times-up) by tposney - Deletes effects when their time is up or after a certain number of rounds or turns

-## This Looks Familiar

-If you've ever played the Pathfinder 2e system on Foundry, this module is going to look very familiar.
-That is because it almost a straight port of their feature for doing the same thing.
-However, now you can have that nice bit of functionality in any game system!

-For obvious reasons, it is not recommended to use this module in conjunction with the Pathfinder 2e system.